MirceaTT8/BackendFastAPI/README.md

 Skills used in this project: Python3, FastAPI, sqlite3, Docker, Git.

 Features implemented in this project:
+User class:
-User class: 1.
-Can create a user with username, email, height, weight and birth date.
+* Can create a user with username, email, height, weight and birth date.
 Username & email must be unique, all fields are mandatory.
-2. Can list all the users, with their username & email only 3.
-Display a single user based on its username with all the info and their age (compute it from their birth date) 4.
-Delete a user based on its username 5.
-Edit a user.
-All fields are editable except username
+* Can list all the users, with their username & email only
+* Display a single user based on its username with all the info and their age (compute it from their birth date)
+* Delete a user based on its username
+* Edit a user.
+All fields are editable except username Nutrition class:
-Nutrition class: 6.
-A user can add meals to its profile.
+* The user can add meals to its profile.
 A meal contains the name, date, calories and other nutritional values.
 This API will be used to gather the info https://api-ninjas.com/api/nutrition.
-7. We can query a user's meals on a period of time.
+* We can query a user's meals on a period of time.
 Give start date and end date to the API as query params.
-8. A user can delete one of its meals from the same day.
-9. A user can edit a meal from the same day or the day before.
-10. A user can see the calories & nutritional values of all the meals from a given day.
-11. A user can see the calories & nutritional values of a given period of time as a chart
+* The user can delete one of its meals from the same day.
+* The user can edit a meal from the same day or the day before.
+* The user can see the calories & nutritional values of all the meals from a given day.
+* The user can see the calories & nutritional values of a given period of time as a chart

 The code is structured this way: